 Agile-Waterfall Hybrid Example

 The Public Health Department of Jember, Indonesia used the hybrid model of Agile-Waterfall, to develop an information system for the surveillance of Dengue virus infection.
-The information system was designed to assist epidemiological investigations in sharing their findings with the Public Health Department so preventative measures could be taken in controlling dengue virus outbreaks.

 The combination of Agile-Waterfall techniques in the development of the information system focused essentially on eliminating their shortcomings and highlighting their strengths.